A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Breakfast

-In the market near the train station, turn into a narrow lane, ladies making Mon Lin Mayar, the rice flour snack, and a Muslim family-owned snack and tea shop.
+In the market near the train station, turn into a narrow lane, where ladies make Mon Lin Mayar, the rice flour snack, and a Muslim family-owned snack and tea shop.
 I sat here for an hour filling up my journal.
 I had lunch at a local house, on the same lane, where mostly local women patronized.
 It serves in buffet style.
 Otherwise, a bowl of Mohinga from the central market stall for lunch.

 Visit Mya Sati Pagoda, Radha Krishna Temple, and mosque.